BibekLakra91/bibeklakra91/README.md

 <!--
 **mabhay3420/mabhay3420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->
 This Bio aims to please the eyes of those who came to my profile by some chance.
 I am amazed by the intimidation of knowledge.
 It is not easy to get inspired to gain knowledge.
-My repository may help you to get inspired in your work or life. 😅
+My repository may help you to get inspired in your work or life 😅

 ### About Me:</br>
 🏫 EE graduate from IIT Kanpur.</br>
 ⚡ Fun fact: Knowledge reveals itself in layers.
-One must explore the surface to uncover the depths hidden beneath. 🧠</br>
+One must explore the surface to uncover the depths hidden beneath </br>

 ### Github Stats:
 [![Bibek's github stats](https://github-readme-stats.vercel.app/api?username=bibeklakra91&count_private=true&show_icons=true&theme=outrun)](https://github.com/bibeklakra91)